deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/cyclic.png" alt="">
 <img src="{{ site.url }}{{ site.baseurl }}/images/cyclic2.png" alt="">

 We can conclude that is takes 3495 bytes of data to reach our exception handlers.
 Let's update our Python script to validate with a sanity check, by filling nSEH with B's (42 hex) and SEH with C's (43 hex).
 Recall- the exception handlers are in a linked-list.
-This tells you, that SEH naturally would be right next to (4 bytes) nSEH. :
+This tells you that SEH naturally would be right next to (4 bytes) nSEH. :
 ```console
 root@kali:~/Desktop# cat VALIDATE.py
 #!/usr/bin/python